 18th Century and the Gendered Split

 The advent of the Enlightenment in the 18th century saw the elaborate heels for men begin to wane.
 The more intellectual and sensible individuals (read “men”) didn’t have time to consider their footwear.
 They were too busy being clever and rational.
 Leave that to those who didn’t have anything else to worry about (read “women”).
-Men’s shoes became squarer, more sturdy and practical, in order to distinguish from feminine shoes.
-Women’s shoes became smaller and narrower with a more pointed heel.
+Men’s shoes became squarer, more sturdy and more practical, in order to distinguish them from feminine shoes.
+Women’s shoes became smaller and narrower with more pointed heels.

 The century progressed and the dramatic split between the genders, and their shoes, continued.
 Men wanted to distance themselves from styles that could be considered feminine – a trend that would continue for subsequent generations (with a brief break in the 19th century for pantaloons).

 The Latter Half of the 20th Century